 Plug-in - You will have a switch on the light bar or pucks themselves, which ends up being a modest cost.
 As expected, be sure to have an A/C outlet near the installation area before choosing this option.

 Battery-Operated - These will have to be turned on individually, and you will need to replace the batteries occasionally, but this is likely the easiest and most cost-effective way to light your kitchen’s countertops, with zero cords involved to boot!

 Under Cabinet Lighting Formats:

 The next thing that you need to decide before committing to this project is which format of lighting would benefit you the most.
 The two most common formats to choose from are bar or puck.

 Light bars are rectangular and shed light over larger areas.

 Pucks are small, round and concentrate light into a smaller area.

 You also have to choose between what type of light you want to use.
-The choices include LED, incandescent light and halogen bulbs.
+The choices include LED light bulbs, incandescent light and halogen bulbs.
 All three types of bulbs have their own set of advantages.
 However, there's little dispute that LED offers the most benefits.
 Regardless, it's up to you to decide what will work best for your kitchen.

 This well-known lighting type is the most dated and least efficient.
 Much like in a space heater, an electric current passes through thin filament wire, which heats the filament until it glows.
 Heat radiates outward from the space heater as it does in an incandescent bulb, and only a small portion of the energy created is converted into usable light; the considerable amount of heat burns the bulb’s tungsten filament until it breaks.